Frequently Asked Questions (FAQ)

 A Notice and Order of Violation from King County will include the King County logo at the top of the page.
 If you do not see a King County logo, check to see if the notice has a City of Seattle or Port of Seattle logo and, if so, follow the instructions in the notice to respond.

-• If you pre-paid the discounted rate for the Defensive Driving Course with your for-hire driver application, you can access the course online.
+For taxi drivers, if you pre-paid the discounted rate for the online Defensive Driving Course with your for-hire driver license application, you can access the course online.
+If you have not pre-paid for the course and plan to pay the full retail price, you can purchase the Defensive Driving Online 10th Ed on the National Safety Council's website.